hotrodorm/hotrod/hotrod-project/hotrod-dynamicsql/README.md

     .endModificationQuery();

   // This changes on every execution

   Parameters params = dyn.newParameters();
   params.add("dept", 5);
   PreparedModificationQuery p = q.prepare(params);
   int count = p.execute(conn);
 ```

-The assembled query is made up of an initial section -- optionally followed by a WHERE clause.
-The WHERE clause will only be included in the query is the parameter `dept` is added to the parameter list (with any non-null value).

-**Note**: The defined query is thread-safe so it can be defined once and reused many times with different parameters.
+Every execution can provide different parameters, and the resulting query will include the WHERE section according to each parameter set.

-## 1. Previewing Queries and JDBC Parameters
+## 2. Previewing Queries and JDBC Parameters

 Once the query is prepared -- as shown in the previous example -- the final query and its actual JDBC parameters can be viewed before being executed using `PreparedQuery.getPreview()` as in: